Pikaia

-Pikaia gracilens is an extinct, primitive chordate animal known from the Middle Cambrian Burgess Shale of British Columbia.
-Described in 1911 by Charles Doolittle Walcott as an annelid, and in 1979 by Harry B. Whittington and Simon Conway Morris as a chordate, it became the "One of the most famous early chordate fossils," or "famously known as relative the earliest" chordates.
+Pikaia gracilens is an extinct, primitive chordate marine animal known from the Middle Cambrian Burgess Shale of British Columbia.
+Described in 1911 by Charles Doolittle Walcott as an annelid, and in 1979 by Harry B. Whittington and Simon Conway Morris as a chordate, it became "the most famous early chordate fossil", or "famously known as the earliest described Cambrian chordate".
 It is estimated to have lived during the latter period of the Cambrian explosion.
-Since it initial discovery, more than a hundred specimens have been recovered.
+Since its initial discovery, more than a hundred specimens have been recovered.

-The body structure resembles that of the lancelet and perhaps it swam much like an eel.
-A notochord and myomeres (segmented blocks of skeletal muscles) span the entire length of the body, and are considered as the defining signatures of chordate characters.
-Its primitive feature is indicated by the body covering, a cuticle, which is characteristic of invertebrates and some protochordates.
+The body structure resembles that of the lancelet and it swam perhaps much like an eel.
+A notochord and myomeres (segmented blocks of skeletal muscles) span the entire length of the body, and are considered the defining signatures of chordate characters.
+Its primitive nature is indicated by the body covering, a cuticle, which is characteristic of invertebrates and some protochordates.
+A reinterpretation in 2024 found evidence of the gut canal, dorsal nerve cord and myomeres, and suggested that the taxon was previously interpreted upside down.

-The exact phylogenetic position is unclear.
-Proposed affinities include those of cephalochordata, craniata, or a stem-chordate not closely related to any extant lineage.
-Popularly but falsely attributed as an ancestor of all vertebrates, or the oldest fish, a close relative of the ancestor of humans, it is generally viewed as a basal chordate alongside other Cambrian chordates; it is close relative of vertebrate ancestors but it is not an ancestor itself.
+The exact phylogenetic position is unclear, though recent studies suggest that it is likely a stem-chordate with crown group traits.
+Previously proposed affinities include those of cephalochordata, craniata, or a stem-chordate not closely related to any extant lineage.
+Popularly but falsely attributed as an ancestor of all vertebrates, or the oldest fish, or the oldest ancestor of humans, it is generally viewed as a basal chordate alongside other Cambrian chordates; it is a close relative of vertebrate ancestors but it is not an ancestor itself.